Past Participles

 What Is Past Participle?

 The past participle is the third principal part of a verb.
-With regular verbs, we have an easy case of creating these words.
-We create it by adding '-ed,' '-d,' or '-t' to the base of a regular verb.
+With regular verbs, we can simply form past participles by adding '-ed,' '-d,' or '-t' to the base form of the regular verb.
 Check out the examples:

 To look → Looked